Jongarde/Qserv_dataset/README.md

 ➥ num_qubits: Number of qubits that the circuit contains
 ➥ depth: Depth of the circuit

-The studies conducted with this approach do not make use of the prevously mentioned columns in the training process.
+The studies conducted with this approach do not make use of the aforementioned columns within the set of independent variables, in the training process.

 ```python
 import pandas as pd